bow-fujita/exprest4/README.md

 ### `model([opts]) -> Promise`

-`exprest` loads models through Sequelize.
+Imports models into a Sequelize instance.

 `opts` is an object which may have the following properties: